benjaminblackswan/1058_Ben-Gan_T-SQL_Fundamentals/Chapter 03. Joins - Exercises.md

 # Exercises 3
--- Return US customers, and for each customer the total number of orders -- and total quantities.
+Return US customers, and for each customer the total number of orders and total quantities.

--- Tables involved: TSQLV4 database, Customers, Orders and OrderDetails tables
+Tables involved: TSQLV4 database, Customers, Orders and OrderDetails tables

---Desired output
+Desired output

 ```
 custid      numorders   totalqty
 ----------- ----------- -----------